wp-plugins/wp-mylogger/README.txt

 == Description ==
 To use the custom appenders, add this code in your init plugin for example:
-Choose among appenders (LoggerAppenderDailyFile,LoggerAppenderRollingFile,LoggerAppenderFile,LoggerAppenderMail,LoggerAppenderMailEvent), for each type you must specify the relative parameters, how to official documentation of log4php.
+Choose among appenders (LoggerAppenderDailyFile, LoggerAppenderRollingFile, LoggerAppenderFile, LoggerAppenderMail, LoggerAppenderMailEvent), for each type you must specify the relative parameters, how to official documentation of log4php.

 * For rolling file appenders:

 `<?php
-	private $logger; //add in your class pugin to get an instance logger
+	private $logger; //add in your class plugin to get an instance logger
 	$parameters = array(
 		My_Logger::ROLLING_MAX_FILE_SIZE	=> '1MB',
 		My_Logger::ROLLING_APPENDER			=> true,